 The Television Academy Foundation’s summer Internship Program provides over 40 industry-wide internships to college students nationwide.
 The program gives both undergraduate and graduate students in-depth exposure to professional television production during an eight-week summer period in Los Angeles.

-Named for the Tony Award-nominated lighting designer, the Allen Lee Hughes Fellowship and Internship Program offers personalized training opportunities with Arena’s ensemble of resident artists, technicians, and administrators.
+Named for the Tony Award-nominated lighting designer, the Allen Lee Hughes Fellowship & Internship Program offers personalized training opportunities with Arena’s ensemble of resident artists, technicians and administrators.
 The goal of the program is to cultivate the next generation of theater professionals by providing the highest standard of training through immersion in the art and business of producing theater.
 Arena Stage provides in-depth, hands-on experience with seasoned professionals.
-Fellows and interns work in the areas of artistic and technical production, arts administration, and arts education and community outreach.
-Training is supplemented with discussions and workshops with directors, designers, and senior staff who provide insight into the overall management of the theater.

-The U.S. Department of Energy’s (DOE) Argonne National Laboratory, a major research center, is pleased to announce opportunities for college and university undergraduate students to participate in the Laboratory’s ongoing research programs.
-In addition to such opportunities, the U.S. Department of Energy is directly sponsoring research participation at other DOE facilities.
-At Argonne, college/university students may obtain research experience through the Department of Energy’s Science Undergraduate Laboratory Internships Program or the Student Research Participation Program.
-To apply for the program at Argonne or another DOE Laboratory, you must submit an application at the Department of Energy web site for this undergraduate program.
-If you need assistance with the DOE application, please e-mail firstname.lastname@example.org.
+The U.S. Department of Energy’s (DOE) Argonne National Laboratory, a major research center, offers opportunities for college and university undergraduate students to participate in the Laboratory’s ongoing research programs.
+In addition to such opportunities, the U.S. Department of Energy directly sponsors research participation at other DOE facilities.
+At Argonne, college/university students may obtain research experience through the Department of Energy’s Science Undergraduate Laboratory Internships Program (SULI) or one of several other internship programs.
+Housing, transportation, and stipends are provided to participants.